LuXuryPro/LuXuryPro.github.io/about.md

 permalink: /about/
 ---

 Hello and welcome to my blog site.
-I would like to encourage you to look aroud and explore it.
+I would like to encourage you to look around and explore it.